-We may not achieve the results contemplated by our business strategy and our strategy for growth in the PRC may not result in increases in the price of Class A common strate.
+We may not achieve the results contemplated by our business strategy and our strategy for growth in mainland China may not result in increases in the price of Class A common stock.

-We cannot assure you that we will realize any or all of our anticipated benefits of the STAR Listing and the STAR IPO, which may not have the anticipated effects of including the strengthening of our market position and operations in the PRC.
-ACM Shanghai continues to have broad discretion in the use of the proceeds from the initial sales of shares to investors and the proceeds from the STAR IPO, and it may not spend or invest those proceeds in a manner that results in our operating success or with which ACM Research stockholders agree.
-Our failure to successfully leverage the completion of the STAR Listing and the STAR IPO to expand our PRC business could result in a decrease in the price of the Class A common stock, and we cannot assure you that the success of ACM Shanghai will have an attendant positive effect on the price of the Class A common stock.
+We cannot assure you that we will realize any or all of our anticipated benefits of the STAR Listing and the STAR IPO, which may not have the anticipated effects of including the strengthening of our market position and operations in mainland China.
+ACM Shanghai continues to have broad discretion in the use of the proceeds from the initial sales of shares to investors and the proceeds from the STAR IPO, and will have similar discretion over the use of proceeds from future financing activities (including follow-on offerings or private placements of shares with mainland China investors).
+ACM Shanghai not spend or invest those proceeds in a manner that results in our operating success or with which ACM Research stockholders agree.
+Our failure to successfully leverage the completion of the STAR Listing and the STAR IPO, and any future financings by ACM Shanghai, to expand our mainland China business could result in a decrease in the price of the Class A common stock, and we cannot assure you that the success of ACM Shanghai will have an attendant positive effect on the price of the Class A common stock.

-PRC companies are critical to the global semiconductor industry, and our current business is substantially concentrated in the PRC market.
-Our inability to build, or any delay in growing, our PRC-based operations would materially and adversely limit our operations and operating results, including our revenue growth.
+Mainland China companies are critical to the global semiconductor industry, and our current business is substantially concentrated in the mainland China market.
+Our inability to build, or any delay in growing, our mainland China-based operations would materially and adversely limit our operations and operating results, including our revenue growth.